Pop Psychology, Alice and the Concept of Evil

 Professor Joel Pearson and researchers Galang Lufityanto and Chris Donkin research intuition at The Future Minds lab of University of NSW.
 They define intuition as:

 Subjects were instructed to decide whether random dot motion on a computer screen was left-to-right or right-to-left.
 At the same time, an emotional image was presented to one eye.
 The direction of the motion was 100% correlated with a positive or negative emotional impact.
-The participants clicked a button to record if the recognised a positive and emotional experience.
+The participants clicked a button to record if they recognised a positive and emotional experience.

 There were 36 positive emotional images and 36 negative emotional images.
 Examples include guns, snakes, pets and babies.